 Golden Knights Getting Stronger By Mastering Gritty Wins

 The Vegas Golden Knights, known for disciplined defense and precision, showed a different side Thursday night.
-Injuries forced them into a messy, high-scoring battle with the Bruins—but Vegas adapted and won 6-5.
+Injuries forced them into a messy, high-scoring battle with the Bruins.
 Early this season, the Knights are proving they can thrive not just through control, but by embracing chaos and resilience.

 Read More